 - Don’t forget your child’s comforter – blankie or soother

-- A bag of favourite toys and books; colouring and puzzle books are great for older children
+- A bag of favorite toys and books; coloring and puzzle books are great for older children

 - Some new small toys and books